EffectOrientedProgramming/book/Chapters/06_Composability.md

 These concepts and their competing solutions will be expanded on and contrasted with ZIO throughout this chapter.

+We will utilize several pre-defined functions to highlight less-complete effect alternatives.
+The implementations are deliberately hidden to highlight the surprising nature of executing Effects and maintain focus on composability.

 ## Universal Composability

 ```scala 3 mdoc:invisible